Adult Primary Care Clinic PCMH

 Please CLICK HERE to be linked to evidence-based care and self-management support resources.

 Who is your Medical Home team?

-Your team includes a doctor, nurse, nutritionist, care coordinator and social worker.
+Your team includes a doctor, nurse/LPN, nutritionist, care coordinator, social worker and a therapist.
 They will help you get healthy, stay healthy and get the care and services that are right for you.